LuXDAmore/nuxt-prune-html/README.md

 ```

-With `link` and `script` it's possibile to add one or more objects ex.:
+With `link` and `script` it's possibile to add one or more objects on the pruned HTML, ex.:

 ```javascript